berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/58f41553-6223-44e0-a545-fc7879f9526f)

-When you create sensors ıt will display the time.
+When you create sensors it will display the time.
 Again as a reminder.
 "0" is the first birthday person in our sensor.

 ![image](https://github.com/berkansezer77/home-assistant/assets/84282504/75114e16-2a6d-48bb-9961-e4ba779f5ca2)